 Cookie-cutting your losses, you dampen your revolutionary flame into a smouldering ember, hoping it will suffice to survive the cruel backside of life.
 To light your way.
 To warm you.
 To give you courage.

 Did I sum it up right?
 More or less?
 Every one of yous gets a version of this story.
-And I know what you’re thinking.
+Oh, I know what you’re thinking.
 What about me?
-Am I one of those who reach the summit?
+Me me.
+The translator.
+Am I one of those who have it in them to reach the summit?
 Is that why I can talk so casually about all this?
 Do I look down on you from my high-horse of a mountain?
-Nope.

 Oh, I shouldn’t say that.
 I’m endangered, at most.
 There is a complexity to me no one bothers with.
 And if they do it’s out of sympathy.
 Yuk.
 No, thank you.
 See, it’s just that, alone, there is no need to translate.
 I can be me.
 All of me.
 Nothing lost.
 So that being me has become a relief I seek with increasing yearning, and a state I fail to experience with dismaying frequency.
 To the rest of the world, I’ll never be anything else than a not fully-fledged idea.
 Why should I care?
 Why should I go through the draining, demeaning, reductionist act of translating myself into being, and for whom?
 Why should I?
 I am self-contained.
 I can express all sorts of things.
+I can be all sorts of things, without your knowledge.
+Outside of your comprehension.
+Why waste time on being understood?
 Who says a language needs to be spoken to be alive?

 I know when cats walk by.
 That’s all I’ll say.
 I know that a cat is a cat when it walks by.
 That’s the extent of my commitment.
 And you’ll know too.
 That I know.
 I’ll say: look there’s a cat.
 And if you can’t return the favour, I won’t fault you for it.